How to submit

 We will update our wish lists regularly so please read the profiles below carefully before you submit.

-For fiction submissions, please send the first three chapters or the first 10,000 words of your manuscript to submissions@redkiteliterary.com along with a synopsis and include a pitch and bio in the body of your email.
+For text submissions, please send the first three chapters or the first 10,000 words of your manuscript to either enrichetta.submissions@redkiteliterary.com or georgina.submissions@redkiteliterary.com along with a synopsis and include a pitch and bio in the body of your email.
 For the subject line please use the format: TITLE/name and surname.
 If you receive a request for a full manuscript or an offer of representation, please follow up adding “offer of representation” or “full ms request” in the subject line.

 If you’re an illustrator please send over a portfolio and bio to submissions@redkiteliterary.com.
 For the subject line please use the format PORTFOLIO/name and surname.